David-Lor/VigoBus-TelegramBot/README.md

 - [DataManager (Persistence API)](https://github.com/David-Lor/Telegram-BusBot-DataManager)
 - requirements listed in [requirements.txt](requirements.txt)
 - A Telegram bot created with BotFather
+- A MongoDB database (for both required API)

+### Deployment

 - Docker recommended for deployment using the [Python-Autoclonable-App](https://github.com/David-Lor/Docker-Python-Autoclonable-App) image
+- Refer to [docker-compose.yml](tools/deployment/vigobusbot) file to deploy all the required services

 ## Changelog